schombert/Project-Alice/docs/rules.md

 - Automatic deletion of factories: if the delete-factory-condition is met AND the factory has gone more than 10 days without input AND it wasn't closed by the player AND there are are least define:MIN_NUM_FACTORIES_PER_STATE_BEFORE_DELETING_LASSIEZ_FAIRE factories in the state AND no provinces in the state are occupied AND (there are at least define:NUM_CLOSED_FACTORIES_PER_STATE_LASSIEZ_FAIRE closed factories OR there are 8 factories in state) THEN the factory will be deleted
 - Each factory has an input, output, and throughput multipliers.
 - These are computed from the employees present.
 Input and output are 1 + employee effects, throughput starts at 0
+- The input multiplier is also multiplied by (1 + sum-of-any-triggered-modifiers-for-the-factory) x 0v(national-mobilization-impact - (overseas-penalty if overseas, or 0 otherwise))
 - Owner fraction is calculated from the fraction of owners in the state to total state population in the state (with some cap -- 5%?)
 - For each pop type employed, we calculate the ratio of number-of-pop-employed-of-a-type / (base-workforce x level) to the optimal fraction defined for the production type (capping it at 1).
 That ratio x the-employee-effect-amount is then added into the input/output/throughput modifier for the factory.
 - Then, for input/output/throughput we sum up national and provincial modifiers to general factory input/output/throughput are added, plus technology modifiers to its specific output commodity, add one to the sum, and then multiply the input/output/throughput modifier from the workforce by it.